Adaverse/cs61c/sp22-lab-starter/README.md

 0  1  C
 1  0  B
 1  1  D

-For excersise 4, implement all the shifters using splitters, then use MUX to in the main cercuit to parse AMOUNT for each bit and roate
 ```
+For excersise 4, implement all the shifters using splitters, then use MUX to in the main cercuit to parse AMOUNT for each bit and rotate